cailab-tamu/scTenifoldNet/README.md

 ```

 #### Generating a perturbed network
-We are going to generate a perturbed network modifying the expression of genes 10, 2 and 3 and replacing them with the expression of genes 50, 11, and 5.
+We generate a perturbed network modifying the expression of genes 10, 2 and 3 and replacing them with the expression of genes 50, 11, and 5.
 ```{r}
 Y <- X
 Y[10,] <- Y[50,]